alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 #### `invokestatic`

-When HotSpot JVM encounters this instruction at the first time it performs method resolution and lookup.
-However, knowing that `static` methods can't be overridden HotSpot wires method invocation inside a caller, and when JVM execute current method next time it does perform neither method resolution nor lookup; it immediately invokes the method.
+When HotSpot JVM encounters this instruction for the first time it performs method resolution and lookup.
+However, as `static` methods can't be overridden HotSpot wires method invocation inside a caller, and when JVM executes current method for the next time it does not perform neither method resolution nor lookup; it immediately invokes the method.

 #### `invokespecial`

-When HotSpot JVM come across `invokespecial` instruction it executes the same procedure as with `invokestatic` except that in addition, it should check that a class instance is not null every time when the method is invoked.
+When HotSpot JVM comes across `invokespecial` instruction it performs the same procedure as for `invokestatic` except that additionally, it checks that a class instance is not null every time when the method is invoked.

 #### `invokevirtual`

-All Java Developers know that instance methods can be overridden and the method signature in a subclass has to match the method signature in a superclass.
+All Java developers know that instance methods can be overridden and the method signature in a subclass has to match the method signature in a superclass.
 Those, HotSpot JVM saves the subclass method at the same index in method table as in the superclass.
-Because of that HotSpot JVM after a method resolution can save method index and use it for method lookup next time when the method is invoked.
+Because of that HotSpot JVM after a method resolution can save method index and uses it for method lookup next time when the method is invoked.

 #### `invokeinterface`

-When HotSpot JVM encounters `invokeinterface` instruction it completes both method resolution and method lookup every time when a method is invoked, because methods that a class implements from an interface are stored in different methods table and therefore each class has a different index to their implementations of those methods.
+When HotSpot JVM encounters `invokeinterface` instruction it completes both method resolution and method lookup every time when a method is invoked because methods that a class implements from an interface are stored in different methods table and therefore each class has a different index to their implementations of those methods.

 ## Invokedynamic

 `invokedynamic` is a quite new bytecode instruction added in JVM 1.7.
-Before diving inside, let's have a look at a problem why `invokedynamic` was added to bytecode instruction set.
+Before diving deeper, let's clarify the reason why `invokedynamic` was added to bytecode instruction set.

 #### A dynamic language problem

 JVM is a great execution runtime, however, dynamic languages have a problem to be implemented on it.
-The problem is that JVM requires a method to be invoked has an explicit receiver type (class or its instance), parameters types and a return type.
+The problem is that JVM requires a strict signature of a method before invocation, an explicit receiver type (class or its instance), parameters types and a return type.
 Let's take a look at an example with a Ruby code

 ```ruby
 def add(a, b)